milkyway-multimedia/ss-gridfield-utils/README.md

 **GridField Utilities** are a collection of GridField components that you can use with any GridField.

 Includes the following (note they all live in the namespace Milkyway\SS\GridFieldUtils):
-* AddNewInlineExtended: A more complex version of GridFieldAddNewInlineButton, allowing you to set custom fields, rather than copying GridFieldEditableColumns (defaults to this behaviour)
+* [AddNewInlineExtended](docs/en/AddNewInlineExtended.md): A more complex version of GridFieldAddNewInlineButton, allowing you to set custom fields, rather than copying GridFieldEditableColumns (defaults to this behaviour)
-* [docs/en/EditableRow.md](EditableRow): adds an expandable form to each row in the GridField, allowing you to edit records directly from the GridField.
+* [EditableRow](docs/en/EditableRow.md): adds an expandable form to each row in the GridField, allowing you to edit records directly from the GridField.
-* [docs/en/HasOneSelector.md](HasOneSelector): Allow you to select a has one relation from the current GridField
+* [HasOneSelector](docs/en/HasOneSelector.md): Allow you to select a has one relation from the current GridField
 * RangeSlider: Filter your GridField using a slider, for a more user-friendly option for viewing lots of records
 * HelpButton: Add a help button to your GridField that you can supply content for (will open a modal dialog)
 * SaveAllButton: Will execute all components on the GridField that implement the GridField_SaveHandler (for use in ModelAdmin where there is no save button)